aws-samples/sagemaker-workshop/content/security_for_sysops/best_practice/best_practice_lab.md

 weight = 25
 +++

-As the cloud platform engineering team begin by deploying a shared services VPC which will host a PyPI mirror of approved Python packages, for consumption by data science project teams.
+As the cloud platform engineering team, begin by deploying a shared services VPC which will host a PyPI mirror of approved Python packages, for consumption by data science project teams.
 Next create a Service Catalog Portfolio which the project administrators can use to easily deploy data science environments in support of new projects.

 {{% notice info %}}
 This lab assumes other recommended security practices such as enabling AWS CloudTrail and capturing VPC Flow Logs.
 The contents of this lab focus soley on controls and guard rails directly related to data science resources.